Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 entirely made by him, so if we don't look like stuck in 1999 anymore, all kudos to him --- so the only thing that I can't, under any circumstances, affirm is that the project "almost died because anyone was giving it attention".

+As history is cyclical, my only fear is that we could fall into this darkness again and don't even notice.

+In short: pseudo-intelectualism and futile "technical" discussions are considered harmful.

+### give me light!

 ## Why is Copacabana being created now?